wilburliu1123/CSAPP/README.md

 ## Chapter3

-Early days programmer need to write low level assembly code.
-Now with modern optimizing compilers, the generated code is usually at least as efficient as what a skilled assembly-language programmer would write by hand.

 ### Why need to understand machine code?
 > So why should we spend our time learning machine code?
-Even though compilers do most of the work in generating assembly code, being able to read and understand it is an important skill for serious programmers.
-By invoking the compiler with appropriate command-line parameters, the compiler will generate a file showing its output in assembly code form.
-By reading this code, we can understand the optimization capabilities of the compiler and analyze the underlying inefficiencies in the code.
+Even though com- pilers do most of the work in generating assembly code, being able to read and understand it is an important skill for serious programmers.
+By invoking the compiler with appropriate command-line parameters, the compiler will generate a file showing its output in assembly-code form.
+By reading this code, we can under- stand the optimization capabilities of the compiler and analyze the underlying inefficiencies in the code.

 Programmers seeking to maximize the performance of a critical section of code often try different variations of the source code, each time compiling and examining the generated assembly code to get a sense of how efficiently the program will run.
 Furthermore, there are times when the layer of abstraction provided by a high-level language hides information about the run-time behavior of a program that we need to understand.
 For example, when writing concurrent programs using a thread package, as covered in Chapter12, **it is important to understand how program data are shared or kept private by the different threads and precisely how and where shared data are accessed.** Such information is visible at the machine-code level. **As another example, many of the ways programs can be attacked, allowing malware to infest a system, involve nuances of the way programs store their run-time control information.** Many attacks involve exploiting weaknesses in system programs to overwrite information and thereby take control of the system.
 Understanding how these vulnerabilities arise and how to guard against them requires a knowledge of machine-level representation of programs.